 PFAS are in the tap water of most American homes, and standard filters don’t cut it.
+The issue has gotten so much attention that Stanford neuroscientist Andrew Huberman, physician Dr. Peter Attia, and biomedical scientist Dr. Rhonda Patrick have all dedicated significant time on their podcasts to the topic, each recommending water filtration as a top priority for reducing PFAS exposure.
 After researching lab results, NSF certifications, and real-world testing data, here are the water filters that actually remove PFAS forever chemicals.
+Our water filtration guide covers everything you need to know.

 Quick Answer: Top 3 Picks